gradle/gradle/design-docs/dependency-management.md

     * Resolve source/javadoc artifacts from Ivy repository
     * Report on artifacts that are defined in ivy metadata but not found
     * Report on artifacts that are defined in ivy metadata where download fails
-* Fall back to maven convention if no artifacts defined in custom ivy convention
-* Resolve source/javadoc artifacts by maven conventions where no ivy convention can be used:
+* Resolve source/javadoc artifacts by maven conventions when resolving from a Flatdir repository
-    * Flatdir repository
-    * Ivy repository with no metadata: jar-only
-    * Ivy module with no source/javadoc artifacts defined in metadata

 ### Open issues

-* If the files defined by a ivy-specific scheme are not available, should we then use the maven convention to look for artifacts?
-For backward compatibililty we could either:
+* If the ivy source/javadoc configurations are not defined, should we then use the maven convention to look for artifacts?
-    * Try the maven scheme, trying the ivy-specific scheme if not found?
-    * Try both, and use the union.
-Possibly emit a deprecation warning for artifacts located via Maven scheme that are not also found via ivy scheme.
-* If we find a conventional 'sources' configuration that doesn't declare any artifacts, does that indicate "no artifacts"?
-Or do we still try the maven scheme in this case? (ie is missing configuration different from empty configuration?)
-* Should we fail resolution for an artifact that is declared in an ivy configuration but cannot be downloaded?
-Is this different from the maven scheme, where the artifact may or may not actually exist?

 ## Story: Source and Javadoc artifacts are exposed for a local Java component